jordwest/prism/docs/JOURNAL.md

 Now to fix the pick up command so it shows proper visual feedback.
 Done.

 Next up, creating a goal... staircase going down.

+# Wednesday 27 Aug 2025

+Now time to work on cancelling current pending command if a new enemy is seen.